 Always keep your eyes open for a chance to see dolphins or manatees.
 While these species are typically abundant in the areas we will be visiting, sightings are never guaranteed.

-- 3 or 4-hour dolphin cruise
+- Up to 3 hour dolphin cruise

 - This activity can be combined with a sunset cruise, private boat tour or shelling trip.